ARM-software/scmi-tests/docs/user_guide.md

 Download and install AArch64 little-endian GCC cross compiler as specified in [Linaro Release Notes][Linaro Release Notes].

-Getting SCMI Test Suite source code
+Getting SCMI test suite source code
 -------

-Download the SCMI Test Suite source code from Github:
+Download the SCMI test suite source code from GitHub:

 >`git clone https://github.com/ARM-software/scmi-tests`

-Test Suite design and library of tests
+Test suite design and library of tests
 -------

 For details on the SCMI test suite design, see [SCMI Test Suite Design][SCMI Test Suite Design].
-The design document provides an overview of the design considerations, the interfaces that needs to be implemented by the user to adapt this test suite for their own platform and the overall code organisation.
+The design document provides an overview of the design considerations, the interfaces that must be implemented to adapt this test suite for your own platform, and the overall code organization.
 Some control flows are also detailed to describe the execution flow.

-For details on the library of tests included in the test suite, see [SCMI Test Specification][SCMI Test Specification]
+For details on the library of tests that are included in the test suite, see [SCMI Test Specification].

 Build steps
 -------

-The test suite can be built either as a library or as an OSPM agent running on Linux.
+The test suite can be built as a self-test executable for mocker platform, as a library, or as an Operating System Power Management (OSPM) agent running on Linux.

 ### Build the test suite as a library

-The tests can be built as a library which the user can link to their execution environment and launch the test agent.
+The tests can be built as a library which you can link to your execution environment and launch the test agent.

 To start the build, perform the following steps.